UCL/research-computing-with-cpp/07performance/sec02Memory.md

     - RAM is generally volatile memory, meaning that it requires power to be maintained: if you turn off your computer you will typically lose what is in RAM.
 Usually on the scale of a few GB.
 Contains the current program and data in use.
         - Stack: Stack memory is usually $\lesssim 10$ MB, assigned by the operating system when the program is launched.
 Stack memory cannot be increased while the program is running.
 Contains data for currently open scopes i.e. the function currently being executed and any hierarchy of functions which are calling it and therefore have not terminated yet.
 Very large pieces of data or very deep call trees (e.g. excessively deep recursion) can cause a _stack overflow_, where the stack runs out of memory.
 Stack memory is generally faster than Heap memory.
         - Heap: The Heap is a larger pool of memory, also assigned by the operating system at the program launch, but the heap size allocated to a program can grow dynamically as long as there is enough space left in RAM.
 Memory access tends to be slower than for the stack, but can be used for larger datasets.
     - Cache: Very small pieces of memory designed to be very fast.
-Cache structure is system dependent, but three levels of caching is typical, ranging from kB to MB (with the smallest cache layer being fastest to access).
+Cache structure is hardware dependent, but three levels of caching is typical, ranging from kB to MB (with the smallest cache layer being fastest to access).
 Cache memory stores chunks of data from locations accessed recently in memory.

 This structure has implications for our undertanding of memory bound problems:

 - Problems which use very large datasets may be more likely to be memory bound, as larger data stores are less efficient to access.
 Accesses to large stores should be minimised, and data being worked on should be moved to faster memory.
 - Algorithms which jump around erratically in memory also result in slower memory accesses.
-Architectures are usually optimised for sequential access to some extent, for example memory addresses close to those recently accessed are more likely to be in the cache.
+Architectures are usually optimised for sequential or localised accesses to some extent, for example memory addresses close to those recently accessed are more likely to be in the cache.
 - Working on a piece of data as fully as possible before accessing another location will limit the number of memory accesses over all.

 ## Cache structure